winstonallo/minishell/README.md

     env

+### grade

-grade: 99/100 - program exits with wrong exit code (127) when limiting max resources
+99/100 - program exits with wrong exit code (127) when limiting max resources

 gonna sleep for a while now